 Climate change, receding glaciers and melting ice sheets are causing the world’s oceans to rise.
 What does the melting of glaciers and ice sheets due to climate change mean for the world’s coastal cities?
-Will this ongoing issue cause problems into the future for urban populations?
+Will this ongoing issue cause problems in the future for urban populations?
 Maria Armoudian discuss these issues with Andrea Dutton and Brian Fagan.

 Andrea Dutton is a Professor in Geological Sciences at the University of Florida.
-Her publications include “Tropical tales of polar ice: evidence of Last Interglacial polar ice sheet retreat recorded by fossil reefs of the granitic Seychelles islands.”
+She is an expert in carbonate geochemistry and is the author of Tropical tales of polar ice: evidence of Last Interglacial polar ice sheet retreat recorded by fossil reefs of the granitic Seychelles islands.

-This interview was originally aired on the Scholars’ Circle.
-To access our archive of episodes and download this interview click here.
+This interview originally aired on the Scholars’ Circle.
+To access our archive of episodes and download this interview, click here.

 Disclaimer: The ideas expressed in this podcast reflect the views of the guests and not necessarily the views of The Big Q.